-For an independent feed pellet mill company that sells to producers, the most challenging issue is to maintain high quality pellets without affecting nutrients.
-According to our experience, possible strategies to create high quality pellets are as following:
+For an independent feed pellet mill company that sells to producers, the most challenging issue is maintaining high-quality pellets without affecting nutrients.
+According to our experience, possible strategies to create high-quality pellets are as follows:

 1. Decrease Particle Size.